raycast/extensions/extensions/unsplash/README.md

 **Q:** Why does it ask for a permission when setting a desktop wallpaper?

 **A:** If you haven't granted Raycast the permission to change your desktop wallpaper, this extension will ask for it once.

 ---

+**Q:** Where does it save the downloaded images?

+**A:** It uses your Application Support directory, which should be at `~/Library/Application Support/com.raycast.macos/extensions/unsplash/`.

+---